jryu/jryu.github.io/backpacking/gears.markdown

 # 3. Sleeping Pad

-[Outdoorgearlab.com](http://outdoorgearlab.com) doesn’t categorize products for Ultralight Backpacking separately within, so all [**Backpacking Sleeping Pads**](https://www.outdoorgearlab.com/topics/camping-and-hiking/best-sleeping-pad) are on one page.
+🔗 [**Backpacking Sleeping Pads**](https://www.outdoorgearlab.com/topics/camping-and-hiking/best-sleeping-pad) are all listed on a single page, as [outdoorgearlab.com](http://outdoorgearlab.com) doesn’t separate products for Ultralight Backpacking.

 The key metric is **R-Value**, which indicates insulation.
 Unlike sleeping bags, it’s not temperature-rated.
 So this table comes from [REI - How to Choose Sleeping Pads](https://www.rei.com/learn/expert-advice/sleeping-pads.html#sleeping-pad-warmth) is useful: